 - Protecting your finances - While service members have unique financial challenges due to deployments and frequent relocations, they also have access to programs aimed at helping them to meet these challenges.
 In Accessing Your VA Benefits, the bureau provides legitimate resources to accessing your VA benefits and warns against trusting unknown solicitations from people posing to be from the Department of Veterans Affairs.
 These people, who may telephone or knock on your door, are trying to gain access to your personal financial information.
 Deployment and Your Credit Card explains your rights under the Servicemembers Civil Relief Act, which provides special benefits for service members, such as limits to service card fees and the interest charged on balances you owed when you entered military service.

 - CFPB service members blog - This blog offers timely topics that are relevant to service members.
 Recent topics include using caution when you sign an agreement to purchase an item, suggestions about filing taxes and deceptive marketing used to attract GI Bill users.

 How to become financially educated

 As you can probably tell by now, succeeding in financial areas requires a little research.
 Don't cringe, however.
 There are organizations, such as the CFPB, that are there to help you.
-It's easy to manage and save your money if you access such programs and other financial support programs, which are conveniently available through Personal Financial Management Programs, just one part of the family readiness system.
-These Programs are offered on military installations at no cost.
+It's easy to manage and save your money if you access such programs and other financial support programs, which are conveniently available through your Personal Financial Management Program, just one part of the Family Readiness System.
+These programs are offered on military installations at no cost.
 To find a trained PFM counselor, visit MilitaryINSTALLATIONS.
-If you are not near a military installation, another way to access financial counseling through your family readiness system is to contact Military OneSource and the Military and Family Life Counselors Program.
+If you are not near a military installation, another way to access financial counseling through your Family Readiness System is to contact Military OneSource and the Military and Family Life Counseling Program.
 The sooner you begin getting your finances in order through the use of these programs, the less likely you will be to need assistance getting out of a financial bind in the future.